 Business Honors.
-Students admitted to the Barrett Honors College may substitute ECN 294 ST: Macroeconomics for ECN 111 and 313 and ECN 294 ST: Microeconomics for ECN 112 and 314.
+Students admitted to the Barrett Honors College may substitute ECN 213 Honors; Macroeconomics for ECN 211 and 313 and ECN 214 Honors: Microeconomics for ECN 212 and 314.
 These courses with grades of "C" (2.00) or higher satisfy the prerequisites and/or corequisites for all 400-level economics courses.
-Students who take six hours of ECN 294 will take six hours of other upper-division economics courses in lieu of ECN 313 and 314.